What Is Facelift Surgery?

 - Avoid lifting heavy loads or bending for about 2 weeks.

-- 3 days post-op hair may be washed with mild shampoo after bandages are removed.
+- 3 days post-op hair may be washed with a mild shampoo after bandages are removed.

 - Normal activities can be resumed after 2-3 weeks.